Skip to Main Content

 • tasks that require generating new text based on a template;

-Apart from general-purpose AI chatbots and virtual assistants, there are AI-based tools optimised for particular tasks and connected to relevant knowledge bases, e.g. Elicit or Consensus for research literature review.
+Apart from that, there are AI-based tools optimised for particular tasks and connected to relevant knowledge bases, e.g. Elicit or Consensus for research literature search and review.
 See more examples of AI-based tools in the AI Tools for Research section of this guide.

 Is AI reliable?

-Never assume the information generated by AI is accurate or true!
+Never assume the information generated by any AI tool is accurate or true!
 While AI can produce logical and confident responses to most scenarios, it lacks any real ability to analyse information, and ultimately produce original thought.
-It is limited by the data it is trained upon and prone to hallucinations: generating false or misleading statements, presented as if it were a fact.
-See the section on AI Concerns for more information.
+It is limited by the data it was trained on and prone to hallucinations: generating false or misleading statements, presented as if it were a fact.
+See the sections on AI Limitations and AI Concerns for more information.

 Can the use of AI be detected in publications?